weblyzard/inscriptis/README.rst

    :target: https://badge.fury.io/py/inscriptis
    :alt: PyPI version

-A python based HTML to text conversion library, command line client and Web service with support for **nested tables** and a **subset of CSS**.
+A python based HTML to text conversion library, command line client and Web service with support for **nested tables**, a **subset of CSS** and optinal support for providing an **annotated output**.
 Please take a look at the `Rendering <https://github.com/weblyzard/inscriptis/blob/master/RENDERING.md>`_ document for a demonstration of inscriptis' conversion quality.

-A Java port of inscriptis is availabe `here <https://github.com/x28/inscriptis-java>`_.
+A Java port of inscriptis 1.x is available `here <https://github.com/x28/inscriptis-java>`_.

 Documentation
 =============